Cypho-Dyas/tesmith_portolio/1 - Covid Data Analysis/README.md

 ## Exploratory Data Analysis in PostgreSQL

 The data was explored using the PostgreSQL RDBMS.
-A copy of the code can be found here:
+A copy of the code can be found here: [PostgreSQL EDA Code](https://github.com/Cypho-Dyas/tesmith_portolio_projects/blob/main/1%20-%20Covid%20Data%20Analysis/Covid%20Data%20Analysis%20Project%20EDA.sql)